judetta/flowers-and-meditation/README.md

-**TTC8410 - Web Visualization - Final Assignment - Autumn 2022**
+# Flower and meditation - web site

-As the final assignment for the Web Vizualisation course in Jamk University of Applied Sciences I implemented a web site for an imaginary service provider for booking services including a small web shop to sell physical items.
+As the final assignment for the Web Vizualisation course in Jamk University of Applied Sciences in autumn 2022 I implemented a web site for an imaginary service provider for booking services including a small web shop to sell physical items.
 As JavaScript was out of scope on this course, this is more like a proof-of-concept for a web site, concentrating only for the visual appearance, and leaving actual functionalities out.